tamag0

 Behavioral continuity

 Companions maintain an internal behavioral state that carries over between sessions and evolves with what happens to them — giving them consistency of tone, genuine reactions, and a personality that develops rather than a fresh reset at every conversation.
-Overnight, they consolidate what the day taught them (see Continuous learning).
+Reactions can shift that state; time lets it settle; time of day and the sleep/wake cycle also matter.
+It influences tone and judgment without overriding golden rules, safety boundaries, or human control.

 Curated practice library

-Beyond what each companion learns locally, a curated, validated library of professional practices is available to all companions: a new companion loads the rules for its role at onboarding, and any companion can search it when facing a problem — rules are proposed to the human, never self-adopted.
+Beyond what each companion learns privately or shares within its company, Softizy develops and curates a library of generic professional practices for use across companies.
+Every addition is reviewed and approved by Softizy before release.
+A new companion can load relevant practices for its role at onboarding, and any companion can search the library when facing a problem — practices are proposed to the human, never self-adopted.